mickymultani/portfolio/_posts/2022-06-04-embracing-ai.md

 title: "Embracing the Future: The Rise of AI in Modern Society"
 date: 2022-06-04
 thumbnail: /assets/images/embraceAI.jpg
 excerpt: "As we stand on the precipice of a new era, artificial intelligence (AI) is no longer the stuff of science fiction.
-It's shaping industries, revolutionizing research, and changing the way we perceive technology.
-From healthcare to finance, AI's imprint is undeniable."
+It's shaping industries, revolutionizing research, and changing the way we perceive technology."
 ---

 ## The Dawn of AI